Lykkeskov/Informatik/README.md

 - fuild gruids: use relative values % to make UI look good on any screen size (use breakpoints for when to change layout).
 Common ways are multicol, felxbox, and css grid (allows the distribution if avaible space across grid tracks)
 - fluid images: with responsive images we can load differently sized images depending on the screen size.

-# Er 3 regler for databasestrukturering
+# De 3 regler for databasestrukturering
 27/10/2025

 1. normalform (1NF): Alle attributter skal dække over enkle værdier.